hww/hww.github.io/resume_ru.md

 ## SUMMARY

-I'm looking for a position as video game project Architect, Technical Manager, Developer or Lead Developer.
+I'm looking for a position as video game project Architect, Technical Manager or Lead Developer.

 It would involve:
   - Assessing the technical requirements for implementing game designs.